ryantxu/telegraf-datasource/README.md

 Stream data directly from telegraph to grafana

 1. Enable streaming in grafana.
+Run a version of grafana 7.2+ after July 27, 2020

 In `conf/custom.ini`
 ```
 [feature_toggles]
 enable = live